openjournals/joss/docs/whedon.md

 @whedon check references

 # Ask Whedon to check repository statistics for the submitted software, for license, and
-# for Statement of Need section in paper
+# for Statement of need section in paper
 @whedon check repository

 EiC TASKS